reger-men/PiSmartHome/README.md

 - Start or stop the system.
 Stop the PiSH system once when you come home, to avoid any false alarm.

 ## How to run
-Pish support either PiCamera or URL-Streaming, to define which one to use, please set the arrgument -s or --source to cam or stream1, stream2,...
+PiSH support either PiCamera or URL-Streaming, to define which one to use, please set the arguments ```-s or --source``` to cam or stream1, stream2,...